kingsbayanalytics/azure-ai-search-multimodal-sample/README.md

 ## Processing New Documents and Creating Additional Indexes

-This section provides comprehensive instructions for adding new documents (such as book PDFs) to your multimodal RAG system and creating specialized indexes for different document collections.
+[MIKE ADDED] This section provides comprehensive instructions for adding new documents (such as book PDFs) to your multimodal RAG system and creating specialized indexes for different document collections.

 ### Document Placement and Preparation